← Back to All States

 The cost varies, but the median pet rent surcharge across Hawaii is approximately $77 per month.
 This is an extra fee piled onto your base rent, not including the one-time, often non-refundable, pet deposit.
 Renters with large breeds often face higher fees or outright exclusion in denser metro areas.

 It depends on the city.
-Hawaii does not have statewide BSL preemption, so individual municipalities may still regulate or ban certain breeds.
+Hawaii does not have statewide BSL preemption, so individual municipalities may still regulate, restrict, or in some cases ban certain breeds.
 Always verify local codes and lease rules before relocating with a restricted breed.